Click here to find current toll price estimates and past toll prices for any entrance or exit to the I-66 Express Lanes Inside the Beltway.

 During operating hours, single-occupant drivers who use the lanes will pay their tolls with an E-ZPass.
 No toll booths or options to pay cash exist.

 During operating hours, high-occupancy vehicles with 2 or more occupants must have an E-ZPass Flex switched in the HOV mode to ensure they are not charged a toll.

-No. Current exemptions for vehicles bound for Dulles International Airport will no longer be in effect.
+No. Previous exemptions for vehicles bound for Dulles International Airport are no longer in effect.
 Drivers traveling to and from Dulles Airport on I-66 Inside the Beltway during the Express Lanes hours must pay a toll with an E-ZPass if traveling alone, or have two or more occupants and an E-ZPass Flex switched to HOV mode to travel for free.

-No. Current exemptions for Clean Special Fuel License Plate vehicles (or hybrids) will no longer be in effect.
+No. Previous exemptions for Clean Special Fuel License Plate vehicles (or hybrids) are no longer in effect.
 Drivers traveling with a Clean Special Fuel License Plate on I-66 Inside the Beltway during the Express Lanes hours must pay a toll with an E-ZPass if traveling alone, or have two or more occupants and an E-ZPass Flex switched to HOV mode to travel for free.

 Yes.
 Buses travel toll-free and will experience more reliable trips due to the managed express lanes.
 Buses need an E-ZPass Flex or a standard E-ZPass programmed to a bus classification.

 Yes.
 Motorcycles travel toll-free and do not need an E-ZPass to access the lanes.

 You can access the Express Lanes at all existing entrances and exits on I-66 Inside the Beltway.

 The Virginia Department of Transportation will own and operate and maintain the I-66 Express Lanes Inside the Beltway.